Botanical Name: Zamioculcas zamiifolia

 ZZ makes a great room accent and practically thrives on neglect.
-This easy-going house plant is forgiving if you forget to water, tolerates low light, and rarely needs fertilized.
+This easy-going houseplant is forgiving if you forget to water, tolerates low light, and rarely needs fertilized.
 Want more?
 It also seems to shrug off pests.

 Growing from rhizomes, it has thick, upright stems bearing narrow, dark-green glossy leaves.
 Keep the leaves clean by gently wiping them with a damp cloth.
-Don't use leaf shine products, which can damage the plant.
+Don't use leaf shine products, which can damage the foliage.

 Small, insignificant flowers -- consisting of a spadix surrounded by a spathe -- may appear at the base of plants in summer, although ZZs rarely flower indoors.

 CAUTION: All parts of this plant are poisonous.
 Keep it away from children and pets who may play with or ingest this plant.